Oakland A's at Tampa Bay Rays game preview

 BOTTOM LINE

-Tampa Bay heads into the matchup after a strong showing by Charlie Morton.
-Morton went seven innings, surrendering zero runs on two hits with seven strikeouts against Oakland.

-The Rays are 18-14 on their home turf.
-The Tampa Bay offense has compiled a .263 batting average as a team this season, good for fourth in the MLB.
-Austin Meadows leads the team with a mark of .341.
+The Rays are 18-15 on their home turf.
+The Tampa Bay offense has compiled a .263 batting average as a team this season, good for fourth in the league.
+Austin Meadows leads the team with an average of .341.

-The Athletics are 15-19 on the road.
-Oakland has hit 102 home runs this season, seventh in the league.
-Matt Chapman leads the club with 16, averaging one every 15.7 at-bats.
+The Athletics are 16-19 in road games.
+Oakland hitters have posted a team on-base percentage of .315 this season, led by Marcus Semien with a mark of .357.
+The Rays won the last meeting 6-2.
+Charlie Morton secured his eighth victory and Ji-Man Choi went 2-for-4 with a home run and two RBIs for Tampa Bay.
+Tanner Anderson took his first loss for Oakland.

 TOP PERFORMERS

-Avisail Garcia leads the Rays with 66 hits and is batting .299.
-Brandon Lowe is 11-for-32 with two doubles, three home runs and eight RBIs over the last 10 games for Tampa Bay.
+Brandon Lowe leads the Rays with 43 RBIs and is batting .288.
+Travis d’Arnaud is 7-for-14 with a double, three home runs and nine RBIs over the last 10 games for Tampa Bay.

-Chapman leads the Athletics with 31 extra base hits and is slugging .510.
-Stephen Piscotty is 7-for-37 with a double, two home runs and five RBIs over the last 10 games for Oakland.
+Matt Chapman leads the Athletics with 31 extra base hits and has 36 RBIs.
+Semien is 15-for-43 with two doubles, two home runs and nine RBIs over the last 10 games for Oakland.

 LAST 10 GAMES